 Post et al. (2000) found that maximum trophic position increased with ecosystem size (measured as lake volume), but not productivity in lake ecosystems.
 In contrast, Young et al. (2013) found that food chain length increased with productivity but not ecosystem size (measured as island area) for tropical islands.
 The variation in trophic chain length in both studies, however, ranged between two and six.
 In a thorough analysis of food chain length variation in freshwater springs, Glazier (2012) showed that, for a biologically tolerable range of temperatures, food chain length does not change significantly and has a mean around 3.2.
 The systemic selection hypothesis eliminates many of these apparent contradictions by proposing a mechanism that predicts the distribution of food chain lengths observed most often in nature (Figure 1).

 Ecosystem size and productivity influence population dynamics.
 It is somewhat intuitive that larger areas should support larger populations, on average.
 Similarly, theory based on predator interference predicts that with increasing basal productivity we should expect proportional increases in equilibrium population sizes for all trophic levels (Ginzburg and Akçakaya, 1992).
 Larger populations are less susceptible to extirpation resulting from stochastically varying demography or environments.
 Thus, gains in the stability of populations through larger numbers of individuals may buffer against losses in QSS resulting from increased length of chains.
-Different types of environment (e.g., lakes or islands) may also differ in the relative importance of variables such as ecosystem size and productivity for population size. (e.g., by top predators being present in some patches but not others; Holt, 1996, 2002; Polis et al., 1997)The contradictory patterns observed by Post et al. (2000) and Young et al. (2013) may therefore be explained by slight modification to the general hypothesis of dynamic constraints and systemic selection we have outlined above.
+Different types of environment (e.g., lakes or islands) may also differ in the relative importance of variables such as ecosystem size and productivity for population size.
+Alternatively ecosystems of greater size may offer a greater opportunity for patch dynamics where longer chains may exist in a spatial context (e.g., by top predators being present in some patches but not others; Holt, 1996, 2002; Polis et al., 1997).
+The contradictory patterns observed by Post et al. (2000) and Young et al. (2013) may therefore be explained by slight modification to the general hypothesis of dynamic constraints and systemic selection we have outlined above.
 Acknowledgements

 We would like to thank J. Damuth, M. McCann, E. Rollinson, D. Padilla, and S. Baines for helpful discussion and comments on previous versions of this manuscript.